This paper was written for a short, spoken presentation at Glasgow University’s Symposium on Fantasy and the Fantastic.

 But what if the philosopher Baruch de Spinoza was right; that mind and matter are not separate, but are two sides of the same substance?

-An oak tree, for example, has its material attributes: its size, its weight, its water content, but it also possesses immaterial qualities ~ the unique twisting of its branches, the smell of damp moss when you step inside its shadow, the way its leaves shiver in the wind pouring through the valley, and how all of this makes you feel.
+An oak tree, for example, has its material attributes: its size, its weight, its water content, but it also possesses immaterial qualities that we feel, sense, and intuit; the way its branches reach and sag over the path, the dark cleft in the trunk that suggests a door, the shifting scents of damp earth when you step into its shadow.

 In The Spell of the Senusous, David Abram describes how: